← The Culinary Codex

 The Sultanate was not neutral toward the plantation.
 The plantation was an instrument of the Sultanate’s foreign policy.

-Through the 1860s, 1870s, and 1880s, the relationship that Schück had opened with Sultan Jamalul Alam developed into a sustained Tausug-German commercial and quasi-diplomatic channel.
-Schück functioned as something close to a de facto German trade consul in Sulu, using his Singapore-based shipping arrangements to route Sultanate goods — coffee, pearls, mother-of-pearl, tripang, silk, opium — through Singapore and into the international market without passing through the Spanish-controlled ports of Manila and Zamboanga that Madrid had attempted to make the only legal trading channels.
-In return, the Sultanate received German-manufactured firearms — Mausers especially — that materially extended its capacity to resist Spanish military pressure into the 1880s and beyond. — Anchored.
+Through the 1860s, 1870s, and 1880s, per Wendt’s Sulu and Germany in the Late Nineteenth Century (a peer-reviewed article cited below but external to this corpus), the relationship Schück had opened with Sultan Jamalul Alam developed into a sustained Tausug-German commercial and quasi-diplomatic channel.
+Schück is described as functioning as something close to a de facto German trade consul in Sulu, using his Singapore-based shipping arrangements to route Sultanate goods — coffee, pearls, mother-of-pearl, tripang, silk, opium — into the international market without passing through the Spanish-controlled ports of Manila and Zamboanga that Madrid had tried to make the only legal channels.
+In return, the Sultanate is said to have received German firearms — Mausers especially — that extended its capacity to resist Spanish pressure into the 1880s and beyond.
+The free-trading, blockade-routing structure is corpus-consistent (Warren’s Sulu Zone, B&R vol. 43); the specifically German consular role and the firearms rest on Wendt and the Schück sources. — Probable (the trading-zone structure is corpus-consistent; the German channel rests on external scholarship).

 So Kahawa Sūg was, in its first three decades, not only a household beverage but a sovereignty commodity.
 The same trade flow that put coffee on the Tausug table put rifles in the hands of the Sultanate’s defenders.
 The two were not separable transactions; they were the same trade, conducted by the same actors, on the same vessels, through the same Singapore-Sulu route that the Spanish blockade was designed to suppress and could not.
 The bean and the bullet moved together.
 This is not metaphor — it is a description of the cargo manifest, as best we can reconstruct it. — Probable.

-The 21st-century framing of Kahawa Sūg as an instrument of peacebuilding — the explicit campaign by post-conflict cooperatives to encourage Tausug farmers to trade their firearms for coffee, documented in the European Union’s LEAP project and in Princess Kumalah Sug-Elardo’s PAP-MPC organizing — therefore inverts the bean’s nineteenth-century role.
-The same crop that once paid for guns is now offered as the alternative to them.
-Whether the inversion is fully self-aware in the rhetoric of present-day organizers, or whether it is an unconscious historical rhyme, is itself an interesting question.
-What is certain is that the rhyme is exact. — Anchored.
+The 21st-century framing of Kahawa Sūg as an instrument of peacebuilding — the campaign by post-conflict cooperatives to encourage Tausug farmers to trade their firearms for coffee, reported in the European Union’s LEAP project materials and in coverage of Princess Kumalah Sug-Elardo’s PAP-MPC organizing (all contemporary NGO and trade-press sources outside this corpus, cited below) — therefore inverts the bean’s nineteenth-century role.
+The same crop that, on the account above, once paid for guns is now offered as the alternative to them.
+Whether the inversion is fully self-aware in present-day organizers’ rhetoric, or an unconscious historical rhyme, is itself an interesting question. — Probable (the contemporary peacebuilding specifics rest on external NGO/trade-press sources, not the corpus).

 Section 6 — The interruption and the return

 The late twentieth century was an interruption in the continuous biography of Kahawa Sūg.
 From the early 1990s through the early 2020s, the activity of the Abu Sayyaf Group and the broader Mindanao conflict made significant areas of the Sulu interior — Patikul, Indanan, parts of Talipao — unsafe for sustained agricultural work.
 Coffee farms were abandoned.
-Trees that had been in continuous production since the late nineteenth century, in some cases descended directly from Schück’s original 1864 stock, went untended for a generation.
-Many were lost. — Anchored.
+Trees said to have been in continuous production since the late nineteenth century, in some cases reported as descended from Schück’s original stock, went untended for a generation, and many were lost.
+(This period sits outside the corpus’s documentary range and is drawn from contemporary reporting and field studies cited below.) — Probable (recent-period account from external field reports and journalism).

 The 2020s have been a period of return.
-The 2023 declaration of Sulu as free from significant Abu Sayyaf presence reopened areas like Kabbon Takas to the families that had been displaced from them.
-The European Union’s LEAP project (Leveraging and Expanding Agri-Aqua Production in Bangsamoro), partnering with People in Need and local cooperatives, has targeted approximately twenty barangays for coffee rejuvenation, training over three thousand farmers — a substantial proportion of them women — in the techniques of picking red (selective harvest of only ripe berries to improve cup quality and command specialty-market prices), post-harvest processing, and quality control. — Anchored.
+A 2023 declaration of Sulu as free from significant Abu Sayyaf presence is reported to have reopened areas like Kabbon Takas to displaced families.
+The European Union’s LEAP project (Leveraging and Expanding Agri-Aqua Production in Bangsamoro), partnering with People in Need and local cooperatives, is reported in its own field materials to have targeted roughly twenty barangays for coffee rejuvenation and trained over three thousand farmers — a substantial proportion of them women — in the techniques of picking red (selective harvest of only ripe berries to improve cup quality and command specialty-market prices), post-harvest processing, and quality control.
+These figures come from the LEAP/People-in-Need reports cited below and are not corpus-auditable. — Probable (NGO field-report figures, external to the corpus).

 The strategic question facing the present-day rejuvenation is whether Sulu Robusta can position itself as a specialty heritage Robusta in a global coffee market that has historically treated Robusta as a commodity bean and reserved specialty pricing almost exclusively for Arabica.
-The Slow Food Ark of Taste designation, the Princess Kumalah Sug-Elardo organizing, the Universal Robina Corporation purchase of ten metric tons in 2017, the increasing presence of Kahawa Sūg in Muslim communities outside Sulu and in specialty roasters in Manila and abroad — these are early indicators that the heritage-Robusta strategy may be viable.
-It has not yet been proven at scale. — Probable.
+The Slow Food Ark of Taste designation, the Princess Kumalah Sug-Elardo organizing, a reported Universal Robina Corporation purchase of ten metric tons in 2017 (per trade-press coverage cited below), the increasing presence of Kahawa Sūg in Muslim communities outside Sulu and in specialty roasters in Manila and abroad — these are early indicators that the heritage-Robusta strategy may be viable.
+It has not yet been proven at scale. — Probable (contemporary figures from external trade-press sources).

 What the household culture will look like a generation from now is not predictable from current data, and I will not pretend it is.
 The kahawahan tradition is intact in the urban centers of Jolo and Patikul.
 Whether the high-pour technique, the conservative dark-roast preparation, and the integration of coffee into daily Tausug hospitality will survive the diaspora pressures of urbanization, labor migration, and the displacement effects of the conflict period is an open question.
 My reading is that the cultural slot — the one cut centuries ago by the arrival of the word kahawa — is durable.
 The bean has filled it before, and could fill it again. — Unknown.